Hormones in our body

 The main glands and organs of the endocrine system help your body function properly.
 The essential functions of hormones are relaying signals throughout the body.
 When your endocrine system is challenged, it causes hormonal imbalances which can lead to severe consequences on your health.
 Our hormones determine our body, our skin, our moods.
 We have a multitude of hormonal glands in the body, and these have various effects on how we function daily.

-These imbalances can start from as early as your teen years – puberty.
+These imbalances can start from as early as your teen years – during puberty.
 The adolescent mind undergoes transformations stimulated by the endocrine glands.
 But let’s focus on those that can cause hair loss.

 The primary reproductive glands (ovaries in women and testicles in men) regulate our hormone signals.
 The ovaries produce estrogen and progesterone, and the testicles produce testosterone in men.
 These hormones have a direct effect on our hair growth.
 The reproductive glands stimulate the production of hair on the body but can also cause baldness.